 • Ask for the seller to make repairs.
 If there are crucial repairs needed on the home, you can ask the seller to cover them.

 • Ask for closing cost credits.
-Depending on the type of loan you take out, you may be able to get the seller to pay up to 6% of your sales price toward closing costs.
+Depending on the type of loan you take out, you may be able to get the seller to pay a portion of your closing costs, which can add up to 6% of the sales price.

 • Negotiate for a lower price.
 If the seller won’t pay closing costs, you can request a reduction in the sales price.